razinShk/Scan-med-remind/docs/NURSE_CONNECT.md

 - Users maintain control over their shared data
 - Connections can be terminated by either party

-## Limitations
+## Known Issues and Future Improvements

+- Real-time synchronization of shared medications
+- Additional filtering and sorting options for the shared medications list
+- Ability for nurses to mark medications as taken for tracking adherence
-- Medications are read-only for the nurse
+- Analytics dashboard for nurse oversight
-- No ability to modify medication settings as a nurse
-- No separate nurse-specific notification settings
-- Real-time updates require manual refresh
+- Direct messaging between patients and nurses